Hei-tiki: Types

 Traditionally there were several types of hei-tiki which varied widely in form.
 Modern-day hei-tiki, however, may be divided into two types.
 The first type is rather delicate with a head/body ratio of approximately 30/70 and small details such as ears, elbows and knees.
 The head is on a tilt, with one hand placed on the thigh, and the other on the chest.
 The eyes are relatively small.
 The second type is generally heavier than the first.
 It has a 40/60 head/body ratio, both hands are on the thighs, and the eyes are proportionately larger.

 Manufacture

 From the size and style of traditional examples of hei-tiki, it is likely that the stone was first cut in the form of a small adze.
-The tilted head of the pitau variety of hei-tiki derives from the properties of the stone - its hardness and great value make it important to minimize the amount of the stone that has to be removed.
+The tilted head of the ptīau variety of hei-tiki derives from the properties of the stone – its hardness and great value make it important to minimize the amount of the stone that has to be removed.
 Creating a hei-tiki with traditional methods is a long, arduous process during which the stone is smoothed by abrasive rubbing; finally, using sticks and water, it is slowly shaped and the holes bored out.
 After laborious and lengthy polishing, the completed pendant is suspended by a plaited cord and secured by a loop and toggle.